cubelets/iplug/README.md

 # iPlug
-> The lightest JavaScript plugin system for the map/reduce world
+> The lightest JavaScript plugin system & messagebus for the Map/Reduce World

 ## Installation
 Using npm: